-The date to which events occurring after June 30, 2017, the date of the most recent statement of net position, have been evaluated for possible adjustment to the financial statements or disclosures is November 20, 2017, which is the date on which the financial statements were issued.
+The date to which events occurring after June 30, 2018, the date of the most recent statement of net position, have been evaluated for possible adjustment to the financial statements or disclosures is November 14, 2018, which is the date on which the financial statements were available to be issued.
 No events requiring disclosure in, or adjustment to the financial statements of the Housing Authority, took place subsequent to year end.